priiduneemre/btcd-cli4j/README.md

 Alternatively, create a self-contained version of the daemon (*i.e.* by specifying the affected ports only):

 	BtcdDaemon daemon = new BtcdDaemonImpl(5158, 5159, 5160);

-Now you're free to add as many event listeners as you like:
+Great!
+Now you're ready to add some event listeners:

 	daemon.addBlockListener(new BlockListener() {
 		@Override